 Cosmeceuticals look a lot like drugs but aren’t technically drugs.
 What the heck?

 You see, it’s not what’s in the product, but the claims the product makes, that determine if it is a drug or not.

 Let’s take a cream that contains retinol, for example.
 If it claims to only “smooth out skin” or “reduce the appearance of wrinkles”, it’s considered a cosmetic.

 If, instead, the same cream claims to “reduce wrinkles”, it’s considered a drug.

 That’s how brands can LEGALLY sell drugs as cosmetics.
 How fucked up is that?

 With cosmeceuticals, there’s another problem.
 They’re such a new category, there’s no legislation reserved just for them.
 The FDA only regulates drugs, cosmetics, and soaps.

-So, yeah, cosmeceuticals are often drugs that exploit loopholes to mask themselves as cosmetics and bypass all that expensive and lengthy testing requirements.
+So, yeah, cosmeceuticals are often drugs that exploit loopholes to mask themselves as cosmetics and bypass all those expensive and lengthy testing requirements.

 It’s true that a lot of cosmeceutical products are less powerful than drugs, but they’re still more powerful than cosmetics.
 That’s why you should beware.